DiptaCat/grails-cache-custom/README.md

 Infinispan Wildfly Mode
 -----------------------

-In addition, you can configure the plugin to work with the Infinispan subsystem on a Wildfly server.
-The settings (ex. `application.yml`) needs a valid JDNI pointing to an Infinispan container.
+In addition, you have to configure the plugin to work with the Infinispan subsystem on a Wildfly server.

+1) The settings (ex. `application.yml`) needs a valid JDNI pointing to an Infinispan container.

 ``` yml
 grails: